 MINIMUM LENGTH OF PHASE Three months COURT HEARINGS Second and fourth Wednesdays of the month 1:30pm; arrive at 1:15pm UA COLOR Gold or Navy.
 Your color is RECOVERY SUPPORT MEETINGS Daily meetings; you may not miss a day If you are using a 12-step program for support: Obtain a "Big Book" or "Basic Text" and show your copy to the court coordinator for verification within 30 days.
 You may be able to get one at a meeting.
-Obtain a sponsor (or dedicated recovery support person) within 60 days You may not be sponsored by a current Drug Court participant unless that person is in Phase IV and has approval from the Drug Court Team.
-PROCESS GROUP Weekly TREATMENT Comply with all treatment recommendations from all of your treatment providers.
+Obtain a sponsor (or dedicated recovery support person) within 60 days PROCESS GROUP Weekly TREATMENT Comply with all treatment recommendations from all of your treatment providers.
 FEES AND RESTITUTION \$0/month during Phase I OTHER REQUIREMENTS You may not leave Skagit County without advanced permission from the Drug Court Team.
 You must resolve all other pending legal cases.
 COMPLIANCE You must have a minimum of six consecutive weeks of compliance immediately before advancing to Phase II.